An urban oasis in the heart of the city

 We stage milling events when the mill wheels turn and we produce in the old-fashioned way.
-Most events are held on the second Friday of every month, 10am until 12 noon.
 Stop by and take a look at the mill in action.
 For more information and dates and to find out when these and other events take place at the mill, please visit our events page.
 Please note that at present there are no scheduled public milling days due to works needed to be carried out.
 Milling days will return in the future.

 Look for wildlife in the garden